thu2thu2/request/README.md

+# Read this first

+ This is a copy of request which removes exposure to CVE-2021-44907.

 # Deprecated!

 As of Feb 11th 2020, request is fully deprecated.
 No new changes are expected to land.
 In fact, none have landed for some time.